JamesTheGiblet/Project-MC-Planner/README.md

 - **Images not loading:** Verify image paths and file existence.
 - **Export not working:** Check browser permissions for file downloads.

+### Testing

+This project uses QUnit for unit testing.
+To run the tests:

+1. Make sure you are running the project from a local web server (like VS Code's Live Server).
+2. Navigate to the `/tests/tests.html` file in your browser.

 **Browser Requirements:**

 - Modern browser with ES6 support